 The route itself was pretty easy to follow, as it basically involves keeping the sea to your right as your make your way up and across the cliffs, and back down into Eastborne.

-There was a two mile detour (no longer in place) that took you up and back ’round an inlet, passing some small lakes.
+There is a two mile detour (not always in place) that takes you up and back ’round an inlet, passing some small lakes.
 I was so tempted to swim, but thought maybe it wasn’t wise by myself.
 So instead, I stopped to eat some of my M&S swag and dipped my toes in.

 Shortly after the detour I joined the South Downs Way itself and the route started to go uphill.